Set up your We.Gov reference site as described in the Set up and configure AEM Forms reference sites.

 When Sarah fills and submits the child support application, a PDF or Document of Record of the application is created and sent to Gloria Rios' inbox.
 Gloria can view the submitted application, and accept or reject it.

-Open page http://<hostname>:<PublishPort>/content/we-gov/en.html.On the page, tap Sign In, select the Login as representative checkbox, log in to the AEM inbox using grios/password as the username/password for Gloria Rios.
-The child support application appears.
+You can access the AEM inbox at http://<hostname>:<AuthorPort>/aem/inbox.
+Log in to the AEM inbox using grios/password as the username/password for Gloria Rios, and see the child support application.
 For information about using AEM Inbox for forms-centric workflow tasks, see Manage Forms applications and tasks in AEM Inbox.

 Gloria, head of approvals at We.Gov, opens her AEM inbox.
 She sees a review task in her list of tasks.
 She opens and views the review task.